Deregister your device

 The registration session lifetime on the LwM2M server expires.
-The client is marked as deregistered.
+Device Management Client is marked as deregistered.
 For example, if the client has not been able to send its

 The result of that request can be:

-If the client is successfully deregistered from the Device Management service, your application receives the result through the unregistered callback:
+If Device Management Client is successfully deregistered from the Device Management service, your application receives the result through the unregistered callback:

 If the deregistration operation fails, your application receives the result through the error callback:

 errorparameter passed with the callback contains more information on the error; use it to fix the problem.

 When Device Management Client is deregistered from the LwM2M server for any reason, it will be marked as